International Research Experiences for Students (IRES)

 We encourage students from diverse disciplines – such as engineering, planning, economics, hydrology, biology, architecture, computational hydraulics, etc. – who are interested in flood resilience to apply.
 This program provides a unique opportunity to participate in interdisciplinary research with applicants from diverse backgrounds and academic levels, fostering teamwork and leadership skills development.

 Applicants may choose one of the focus areas listed below for research in the North Sea Coast and Rotterdam-The Hague metropolitan area in the Netherlands.
 For these focus areas, research topics related to local issues and examples of research questions have been identified below.
 Applicants should submit a Letter of Intent (LOI) that aligns with their chosen focus area and suggested research topic of their choice.
 Alternatively, applicants can select any focus area within the North Sea Coast and Rotterdam-The Hague metropolitan area that is not listed here and develop their own research question or choose from the examples provided below.
-Further instructions can be found in the application form, which you can download at the bottom of this page.

 *Important Notes: